CaptOpi/easierfood/README.md

 # EasierFood
-Slowly and surely, added balancing for food in 7 Days To Die
+Small changes every now and then to various food items in 7 Days To Die.